gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 Hello!

-Currently, I'm an adjunct professor at the Federal University of Paraíba (UFPB), located in the beautiful seashore João Pessoa city – where lies the Brazil's far east point – and one of the creators of [TRIL Lab](https://tril.ci.ufpb.br).
-After many waves, river wakes, and mixtures revolve the life, I'd say that my field of study is [Computational Science and Engineering - CSE](https://en.wikipedia.org/wiki/Computational_engineering), where I conserve an interdisciplinary and breadth-like profile covering numerical methods, scientific computing, mechanical sciences, and data _SAVE_ (sciance, analytics, visualization, and engineering).
+Currently, I'm an adjunct professor at the Federal University of Paraíba (UFPB), located in the beautiful seashore João Pessoa city – where lies the Brazil's far east point, one of the creators of [TRIL Lab](https://tril.ci.ufpb.br) and leader of the [Holistic Computational Science and Engineering - HOCSE](https://tril.ci.ufpb.br/hocse) group.
+After many waves, river wakes, and mixtures revolve the life, my field of study stabilized around [Computational Science and Engineering - CSE](https://en.wikipedia.org/wiki/Computational_engineering), where I conserve an interdisciplinary and broad profile covering numerical methods, scientific computing, mechanical sciences, and data life cycle (sciance, analytics, visualization, and engineering).

 Several subjects form my past experience, such as finite elements, transport phenomena, multiphase flows, numerical analysis, porous media, and reservoir modeling.
 More recently, I have been focused on CSE for energy, such as carbon capture, storage, and utilization (CCUS).